0x00wolf/red-team-cookbook/hacking-SNES/readme.md

 A computer can convey the integer 1 in a single bit, whereas the number 532,128 requires 20 bits to represent.

-Finding the integers [5, 3, 2, 1, 2, 8] in order in a program's memory space is definitely possible, but the odds of finding a single integer, 1, within the program's memory is astronomically greater.
+Finding the integers [5, 3, 2, 1, 2, 8] in order in a program's memory space is definitely possible, but the odds of finding a single integer, 1, within the program's memory is exponentially greater.

 ---